ricardoramcal/minimal/index.md

 ## [](#header-1)Notary Public

 A Notary Public is an official of integrity appointed by state government to serve the public as an impartial witness in performing a variety of official fraud-deterrent acts related to the signing of important documents.
-Our goal is to provide the fairest price possible when performing all our notarial acts.
-We abide by all state regulations when performing said duties.
+Our goal is to provide the fairest price possible when performing all our notarial acts.  _RGR Notary_ abides by all state regulations when performing as notary.
+Following is a list of all our services:

 ### [](#header-6)Services